Yahoo-AOL merger proposal: recipe for revival, or stagnation?

-A proposed merger of Internet pioneers AOL Inc AOL.N and Yahoo Inc (YHOO.O) could create a nimbler player in Web video, but strong growth, the measure of success in Silicon Valley, would remain elusive.
+A proposed merger of Internet pioneers AOL Inc and Yahoo Inc could create a nimbler player in Web video, but strong growth, the measure of success in Silicon Valley, would remain elusive.

 Investors are revisiting one of the most speculated Internet combinations, after activist investor Starboard on Friday pressured Yahoo to merge with AOL.